-When Sacha Baron Cohen speaks Kazakh it is mostly Hebrew disguised by a heavy fake Eastern European accent.
+When Borat Sagdiyev (Sacha Baron Cohen) speaks Kazakh, it is mostly Hebrew disguised by a heavy fake Eastern European accent.
 The Hebrew is quite understandable and contains many in-jokes.
-Baron Cohen admitted this in a rare "out of character" radio interview on National Public Radio in the USA.
+Baron Cohen admitted this in a rare "out of character" radio interview on National Public Radio in the U.S.

 Rupert Murdoch announced in early February 2007 that Sacha Baron Cohen had signed on to do another Borat film with FOX.
-This was contradicted, however, by an interview with Cohen himself stating that Borat was to be discontinued, as he was now too well known to avoid detection as he did in the film and on Da Ali G Show (2003).
-A spokesman for FOX later stated that it was too early to begin planning such a film, although they still remain open to the idea.
-Cohen subsequently announced that he was "killing off" the characters of Borat and Ali G because they were now so famous he could no longer trick people.
+This was contradicted, however, by an interview with Baron Cohen himself stating that Borat (2006) was to be discontinued, as he was now too well-known to avoid detection as he did in the film and on Da Ali G Show (2003).
+A spokesman for FOX later stated that it was too early to begin planning such a film, although they still remained open to the idea.
+Baron Cohen subsequently announced that he was "killing off" the characters of Borat and Ali G because they were now so famous, he could no longer trick people.

-The character of "Borat" was heavily criticized by the Kazakh Government, "being a concoction of bad taste and ill manners which is incompatible with the ethics and civilized behavior of Kazakhstan's people".
-Sacha Baron Cohen aka "Borat" gave a faked press conference at the White House gates on 29 September 2006, just one day before an official visit of Kazakhstan's president.
-The Kazakh government hired two Western public relations firms to counter Borat's claims, running a four-page advertisement in The New York Times implicitly rebutting many of the claims made by Borat.
+The character of "Borat" was heavily criticized by the Kazakh Government, being "a concoction of bad taste and ill manners, which is incompatible with the ethics and civilized behavior of Kazakhstan's people."
+Sacha Baron Cohen, who played Borat, gave a fake press conference at the White House gates on September 29, 2006, just one day before an official visit of Kazakhstan's president.
+The Kazakh government hired two Western public relations firms to counter Borat's claims, running a four-page advertisement in The New York Times, implicitly rebutting many of the claims made by Borat.
 Kazahkstan has since changed their strategy by playing along, going so far as inviting Borat to visit Kazahkstan.

-Most of the footage from the Kazakh national anthem segment at the end of the film is made up of 1980's era Estonian TV commercials.
-It also features a number of political figures, the current president of Azerbaijan, Ilham Aliyev among them.
+Most of the footage from the Kazakh national anthem segment at the end of the film is made up of 1980s-era Estonian TV commercials.
+It also features a number of political figures, such as the current president of Azerbaijan, Ilham Aliyev, among them.

 The unusual route that Borat takes to fly from Kazakhstan to America makes the following stops: Moscow, Northern Turkey, Central Algeria, Kiev (Ukraine), Southwestern Russia (possibly Rostov or Sochi--the latter soon to host the 2014 Winter Olympics), Helsinki (Finland), Southern Greenland, and finally to John F. Kennedy Airport in New York City.